websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/database-configurations.md

 # Database Configuration

-By default for demonstration purposes, Liferay DXP is configured to use an embedded HSQL database.
+By default for demonstration purposes, Liferay DXP/Portal is configured to use an embedded HSQL database.
 Beyond demonstration purposes, we recommend using a full-featured, supported RDBMS, such as:

+* MariaDB
 * MySQL
-* MariaDB
 * Oracle
 * PostgreSQL